How can I use Xomega?

-The savings from Xomega code generation and from standardization are significantly multiplied, if you are building large-scale enterprise line-of-business applications, where the users need to work with a lot of different data screens.
-Normally, building and evolving such applications using traditional tools requires substantial time and effort, especially while maintaining high quality of the code, and Xomega can cut that down to the minimum.
+The savings from Xomega code generation and standardization are significantly multiplied if you are building large-scale enterprise line-of-business applications where the users need to work with a lot of different data screens.
+Normally, building and evolving such applications using traditional tools require substantial time and effort, especially while maintaining high code quality, and Xomega can cut that down to the minimum.

 Check out the following use cases, and make sure to let us know which one you are interested in the most.

 If you are building a brand new "green field" app, and need to create a quick prototype that you can easily review with the users and other stakeholders, then you can use the Xomega solution wizard to create initial projects for your app, throw together an initial model for your domain objects, add service operations to them, and generate working screens using default Xomega settings in no time.

 Instead of using static screen mockups, you can review the data elements in your prototype using dynamic live screens, which can help the users get a better feel for the app and get the design right to avoid costly reworks later.
 If you stay focused initially on the data elements and refrain from manually changing the generated views, you will be able to iterate continuously by tweaking your Xomega model and regenerating all the code until you get everything right.

 By the time you finish reviewing your prototype, you will already have a working application with established domain and service models.
 All you'll have to do is implement any customizations that are unique to your specific application or develop any pieces that are not readily available in the generated code or the Xomega Framework.